 “Helping others was always my calling.
 Nursing came easy to me.
 I enjoy coming to work every day.
 I get to work side by side with some of my closest friends and have always built great relationships with the patients and the rest of the medical team.
 I couldn’t imagine doing anything else.” -- Marie (Telemetry Nurse)

-Part Six Best and Worst Parts About Being a Registered Nurse
+Best and Worst Parts Of Being a Registered Nurse

 As with any profession, nursing has some really great things about it but also some low points.
 Unfortunately, the past several years during the pandemic have made the worst parts a little bit worse.